Senketsu/nkb/README.md

 This library was made for [Pomf It !](https://github.com/Senketsu/pomfit)

 ## About:
 Basically Nim version of keybinder library for C with added Windows support.*
 ***On Windows** it uses the win32 api to register keybinds but saves you from the hasle of using win32 api at all if you choose so.
 (e.g: your application uses GTK exclusively)

 Huge credits go to original developers of keybinder.
 Check [keybinder on GitHub](https://github.com/engla/keybinder).

-This library depends on `gtk2` & `x11` (linux) / `oldwinapi` (windows) packages from the official Nimble repository.

 ### Usage:
 ------------------------
 ** Procedures and description: (If you aren't already familiar with [keybinder](https://github.com/engla/keybinder) )**

 * nkb_init()

   Initializes the nkb library , **MUST be called before any other library calls**.

 * nkb_set_multi_call (bool)

   Whether to allow registering multiple callbacks on the same key combination
   When false, only first registered callback will be called
   Default: ON

 * nkb_use_cooked (bool)

   Set wether to use cooked accelerators.
   Default: OFF

 * nkb_bind(keystring: cstring, handler: PKeybindHandle, user_data: pointer, uID: cuint):

   Proc to bind a function to a hotkey.
   **Keystring** must valid gtk accel string e.g `<CTRL>i`
   **Handler** is a proc pointer of PKeybindHandle type (keystring: cstring, data: pointer)